 A properly maintained security and life safety system by a third party accredited company such as Diamond, provides the following benefits:

+Intruder detection and alarm systems can be either “bells-only”, or monitored.
+Bells-only alarms rely on someone contacting you as the premises owner to let you know the alarm is sounding.
 The Police will only respond to a bells-only alarm if an unlawful entry has been reported by a 999 call, therefore from an insurance perspective bells-only systems are rarely acceptable for commercial premises.

 Nominated keyholders must live within a 20-minute journey of the premises to comply with police force policy.
 Police will only respond if certain system requirements are met and the alarm is “confirmed” i.e. two or more devices have been triggered.
-Only approved companies can apply to the Police for a Unique Reference Number (URN) which is required for Police Response.
+Only third party approved companies can apply to the Police for a Unique Reference Number (URN), which is required for Police Response.
 Diamond hold all relevant accreditations to satisfy this requirement.

-A confirmed signal requires two or more devices to be activated, generally indicating that someone has genuinely entered the premises.
+To receive a policed response for a monitored alarm, any systems installed after June 2012 must conform to PD6662:2017, and BS8243.
+The police will respond in the event of a confirmed signal.
+A confirmed signal requires two or more devices to be activated, usually indicating that someone has genuinely entered the premises.
 You will require a police Unique Reference Number, or “URN”, in order to be on the police response list.
-URNs are only issued via approved alarm companies such as NSI Gold installers.
+URNs are only issued via approved alarm companies such as NSI approved installers.

 It is important to minimise unnecessary “policed” call-outs as after three false alerts in a rolling twelve-month period, you will be struck off the police response register.
 Response can only be re-instated when you have upgraded your system to the latest standard.
 This can be costly, but it can be avoided by staff training on system setting and unsetting, and regular system maintenance by “competent persons”, such as an NSI Gold company like Diamond.